Practical and Ethical Challenges of Large Language Models in Education: A Systematic Scoping Review: Discussion

 \subsection{Main Findings}

 The current study systematically reviewed 118 peer-reviewed empirical studies that used LLMs to automate educational tasks.
 For the first research question (RQ1), we illustrated the current state of educational research on LLMs.
 Specifically, we identified 53 types of application scenarios of LLMs in automating educational tasks, summarised into nine general categories, including profiling and labelling, detection, assessment and grading, teaching support, prediction, knowledge representation, feedback, content generation, and recommendation.
-While some of these categories resonate with the utilities proposed in prior positioning works (e.g., feedback, content generation, and recommendation) \cite{kasneci2023chatgpt,rudolph2023chatgpt}, novel directions such as using LLMs to automate the creation of knowledge graph and entity further indicated the potential of LLMs-based innovations in supporting institutional practices (e.g., creating knowledge-based search engines across multiple disciplines).
+While some of these categories resonate with the utilities proposed in prior positioning works (e.g., feedback, content generation, and recommendation) \citep{kasneci2023chatgpt,rudolph2023chatgpt}, novel directions such as using LLMs to automate the creation of knowledge graph and entity further indicated the potential of LLMs-based innovations in supporting institutional practices (e.g., creating knowledge-based search engines across multiple disciplines).
 These identified directions could benefit from the state-of-the-art LLMs (e.g., GPT-3 and Codex) as most of the reviewed studies (92\%) focused on using BERT-based models, which often required manual effort for fine-tuning.
-Whereas, the state-of-the-art LLMs could potentially achieve similar performance with a zero-short approach \cite{bang2023multitask}.
-While the majority of the reviewed studies (63\%) focused on using LLMs to automate classification tasks, there could be more future studies that aimed to tackle the automation of prediction and generation tasks with the more capable LLMs \cite{sallam2023utility}.
+Whereas, the state-of-the-art LLMs could potentially achieve similar performance with a zero-shot approach \citep{bang2023multitask}.
+While the majority of the reviewed studies (63\%) focused on using LLMs to automate classification tasks, there could be more future studies that aimed to tackle the automation of prediction and generation tasks with the more capable LLMs \citep{sallam2023utility}.
 Likewise, although supporting teachers are the primary focus (72\%) of the existing LLMs-based innovations, students and institutions could also benefit from such innovations as novel utilities could continue to emerge from the educational technology literature.
+Together, the findings of the first research question could spark educational researchers with ideas of exploring the potential of state-of-the-art LLMs in augmenting educational practices, specifically, the identified 53 types of application scenarios may all worth to re-explore in the light of ChatGPT and other powerful generative AI models \citep{kasneci2023chatgpt}.